Shellie Onstead Field Hockey Camp at UC Berkeley Berkeley, California

 Equipment Needed: hockey stick, water bottle, mouth guard, shin guards, court and turf shoes and goalies must bring full goalie protective equipment

-Facility: Campers train on the watered turf field at Maxwell Family Field.
+Facility: Campers train on field turf at Memorial Stadium and Witter Field.

 Campers stay 2 per room